Chemistry (Chem)

 CHEM 441.
 Instrumental Analysis I - Spectroscopy.
 2 Credits.

 Topics ranging from the fundamentals of spectroscopic analysis to contemporary techniques (including atomic absorption spectroscopy, atomic emission spectroscopy, atomic fluorescence spectroscopy, UV-vis molecular spectroscopy, fluorescence molecular spectroscopy, and infrared spectroscopy) are explored in the classroom and in laboratory exercises.
-Prerequisites: CHEM 333 and CHEM 333L.
+Prerequisite: CHEM 333 and CHEM 333L.
 S, even years.

 CHEM 442.
 Instrumental Analysis II - Electrochemistry.
 2 Credits.

 Topics ranging from the fundamentals of electrochemistry (including thermodynamics, kinetics, and mass transfer) to contemporary techniques of electroanalysis (such as potentiometry, coulometry, amperometry, and voltammetry) are explored in classroom and laboratory exercises.
-Prerequisites: CHEM 333 and CHEM 333L.
+Prerequisite: CHEM 333 and CHEM 333L.
 S, odd years.

 CHEM 443.
 Instrumental Analysis III - Chromatography/Mass Spectrometry.
 2 Credits.

 Topics involving the fundamentals of gas and liquid chromatography (GC and LC) and mass spectrometry (MS) as well as their practical considerations in the method development (including sample preparation and MS interpretation) are covered.
 The modern chromatographic techniques (GC, GC/MS, and high resolution MS) are explored in classroom and laboratory exercises.
-Prerequisites: CHEM 333 and CHEM 333L.
+Prerequisite: CHEM 333 and CHEM 333L.
 F, odd years.

 CHEM 454.
 Inorganic Chemistry II.
 3 Credits.